-The finale of season two of Big Little Lies aired earlier this summer on HBO, and it could be the last fans will see of the Monterey Five, as a season three looks unlikely (though not entirely out of the question).
+The finale of season two of Big Little Lies aired last summer on HBO, and it could be the last fans will see of the Monterey Five, as a season three looks unlikely, though not entirely out of the question.
 Here's everything we know so far:

 Reese Witherspoon wants to cast J.Lo in season 3.